group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 ### Installation and use from the source code

 The program can also be used by by running the main script [`WM_length_determination.m`](https://github.com/group-nn-at-icmab-csic/WorMe/blob/main/Length_determination/WM_length_determination.m) in MATLAB version R2021b or greater.
+It can be used in Windows, macOS and Linux.
 However, a MATLAB licence is required.

 In this case, the program uses a few toolboxes which are needed for its execution (See: [How to add Add Ons in MATLAB](https://es.mathworks.com/help/matlab/matlab_env/get-add-ons.html)):
 - [Computer Vision Toolbox](https://es.mathworks.com/products/computer-vision.html)